Horizon Europe Pump Priming Collaboration between UK and EU Partners 2025: scheme guidance notes

 Start and End Date Confirmation*

-Awards will begin no later than 31 March 2024.
+Awards will begin no earlier than 1 January 2025.
 In addition, please confirm the end date of your award, the award end date must be prior to the submission date of your application to Horizon Europe.
+Please note that deadline of your chosen Call and Topic must be at least 3 weeks after the planned start of the award.

 The call is focused solely on Pillar 2 of Horizon Europe – Global Challenges and European Industrial Competitiveness.